kees-z/DuplicatiDocs/docs/05-storage-providers.md

 * `--ssh-keepalive = 0`
 This option can be used to enable the keep-alive interval for the SSH connection.
 If the connection is idle, aggressive firewalls might close the connection.
 Using keep-alive will keep the connection open in this scenario.
 If this value is set to zero, the keep-alive is disabled.

+## WebDAV

+Duplicati can use WebDAV servers to store backups.
+The following target URL formats can be used:

+`webdav://hostname/folder`

+Supported options:

+* `--auth-password`
+The password used to connect to the server.
+This may also be supplied as the environment variable "AUTH_PASSWORD".
+* `--auth-username`
+The username used to connect to the server.
+This may also be supplied as the environment variable "AUTH_USERNAME".
+* `--azure_blob_container_name (String)`
+The name of the storage container.
+All files will be written to the container specified.
+* `--integrated-authentication`
+If the server and client both supports integrated authentication, this option enables that authentication method.
+This is likely only available with windows servers and clients.
+* `--force-digest-authentication`
+Using the HTTP Digest authentication method allows the user to authenticate with the server, without sending the password in clear.
+However, a man-in-the-middle attack is easy, because the HTTP protocol specifies a fallback to Basic authentication, which will make the client send the password to the attacker.
+Using this flag, the client does not accept this, and always uses Digest authentication or fails to connect.
+* `--use-ssl`
+Use this flag to communicate using Secure Socket Layer (SSL) over http (https).
+* `--debug-propfind-file`
+To aid in debugging issues, it is possible to set a path to a file that will be overwritten with the PROPFIND response

 ## Amazon Cloud Drive

 This backend can read and write data to Amazon Cloud Drive.
 Supported format is